 Memorandum of Association

-The Memorandum is a legal document which simply states that each proposed shareholder has agreed to form a new limited company.
+The Memorandum is a legal document stating that each proposed shareholder has agreed to form a new limited company.
+It contains the name of each initial shareholder (also known as a subscriber) and the number of shares they hold.

-Once your company has been registered, this document cannot be changed or updated in any way.
-There is a standard template available from Companies House.
-You can download it here.
+Once your company has been registered, this document cannot be changed or updated.
+Companies House offers a standard template, which you can download here.

-In practice, however, assuming you incorporate online, the Memorandum is automatically created using information provided during the submission process.
+In practice, however, assuming you incorporate online, the Memorandum is automatically created using the information provided during submission.

 - What happens if there is a deadlock between shareholders and directors over a particular decision (who will have the casting vote?)